 Takashi Shigematsu has extensive experience and insight as an executive in the manufacturing industry and the automotive industry in particular.
 Leveraging his experience and insight in managing the affairs of the Company as an Outside Director since 2015, he has contributed to strengthening the functions of the Board of Directors from an independent perspective.

-In addition to the above reason, he is appointed as an Outside Director because the Company expects that he will continue to strengthen the decision-making and supervisory functions of the Board of Directors from an independent perspective.
+He is appointed as an Outside Director because the Company expects that he will continue to strengthen the decision-making and supervisory functions of the Board of Directors from an independent perspective.